pritunl/pritunl/README.rst

 License
 -------

-Please refer to the `LICENSE` file for a copy of the license
+Please refer to the `LICENSE` file for a copy of the license.
+This license is incomplete and only apply's to the code in this repository.
+It does not apply to the current release (v0.10.12) which is licensed under AGPLv3.